Discharges to Surface Water

 The UConn Storrs and Depot campuses are served by the University’s Water Pollution Control Facility.
 In most cases, wastewaters from the other regional campuses discharge to the local Publically Owned Treatment Works.
 Rural campuses and extension centers where sewer is not available maintain their own septic systems.

 The UConn Storrs WPCF operates under a National Pollutant Discharge Elimination System permit.
-The NPDES permit is issued by CT DEP.
+The NPDES permit is issued by CT DEEP.
 The WPCF discharges its treated effluent to the Willimantic River at a location just downstream of the Eagleville Pond dam.
 UConn Facilities Operations runs and maintains the sewer system and the treatment plant, including all compliance monitoring.

 Any new sources of domestic wastewater that will be greater than 50,000 gallons per day must be covered under the CT DEP domestic sewage general permit.
-Any new, non-domestic discharges must be covered by a CT DEP general permit or by an individual State Pollutant Discharge Elimination System (SPDES) permit.
+Any new, non-domestic discharges must be covered by a CT DEEP general permit or by an individual State Pollutant Discharge Elimination System (SPDES) permit.

 There are various General Permits available for different categories of non-domestic wastewater.
 In a college campus environment, the following types of wastewater could be expected.